 Nested Association functional unit.

-The DLMS/COSEM AL uses only the Kernel and the Authentication functional unit.
+The DLMS®/COSEM AL uses only the Kernel and the Authentication functional unit.

 The acse-requirements parameters of the AARQ and AARE APDUs are used to select the functional units for the association.

 The Kernel functional unit is always available and includes the basic services A-ASSOCIATE, A-RELEASE.